sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 * Nob Hill - Extremely beautiful area.
 Pretty sketchy at night due to how close it is to the Tenderloin.
 * The Castro - San Francisco's famous gay neighbourhood.
 * Fisherman's Wharf - Apparently lots of great seafood, but it feels like a big tourist trap.
-* Sunset - Somewhat inaccessible, but has some excellent Chinese food and dim sum.
+* Sunset - Somewhat inaccessible by public transit, but has some excellent Chinese food and dim sum.

 #### Activities
 * Biking the Golden Gate Bridge is a must.